particle-iot/particle-workshops/content/docs/ch3.md

 **For extra credit, how could you change the code above to _NOT_ redraw the circle each time, but add a new circle 1 pixel offset from the last?**

-**For extra, ectra credit, how would you implement collision detection so that the circle can't be moved beyond the bounds of the screen?**
+**For extra, extra credit, how would you implement collision detection so that the circle can't be moved beyond the bounds of the screen?**

 ## Working with the Piezo Buzzer